StevenChenWaiHo/Blockchain-HumanResources/README.md

 Access: Only Active Employee

 1. Withdraw salary with withdrawSalaryHelper()
-2. Invert isEth in Employee
+2. Invert isEth flag in Employee

 ## Views and Employee Information
 ### salaryAvailable()